Can Weed Cause Kidney Stones (or Help Relieve Symptoms)?

 Medically reviewed by Dr. Brian Kessler, MD

-Nephrolithiasis, also known as kidney stones, occurs when crystals build up in the kidney or ureter.
-The crystals can vary in size and amount, but typically are painful and may require medical intervention.
+Nephrolithiasis, or kidney stones, occurs when hard, crystal-like objects build up in the kidney or ureter.
+The hard objects can vary in size and amount but are typically painful and may require medical intervention.

-Kidney stones are typically diagnosed through urine or blood tests, as well as imaging.
-There are a few different treatments that are commonly used, including surgery and shock waves to break up the stones.
+Kidney stones are typically diagnosed through urine or blood tests and imaging.
+Several treatments, including surgery and shock waves, are commonly used to break up kidney stones.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.